thirtybees/tbupdater/README.md

+# DEPRECATED since thirty bees 1.5

+Updating native modules has been moved to thirty bees core.
+This module is not needed anymore

 # thirty bees Updater

-Use this module to keep the core files and modules updated!
+Use this module to keep thirty bees native modules updated

 ## Description

 This module provides the thirty bees update machinery.
-It provides classes used by the module updater as well as an interface to update the core installation.
+It provides classes used by the module updater

 ## License